dorny/xjade/README.md

 * Block HTML: `/*> this will be inserted as HTML comment */`

-## Client side usage

-1. Write your view code which generates and stores nodes with XJade tempaltes into .xjade files.
-1. Watch and compile your .xjade files with grunt
-1. Use any module loader or simple use script tags to include your compiled sources.
-1. Call generated functions with some root node as its first argument

 ## Server side usage

 Althought XJade primary target is Browser, it's possible to use it on server side as static HTML files generator.
 Set XJade `compile` option to `html` to compile and execute input file and all its includes to single HTML output.
 Your input template must have exported `render` function.
-Data object (see XJade compiler options) will be passed as first argument.
+Data object (see XJade compiler options) will be passed as its first argument.

 Use cases:
 * Generate index.html for single page application with same syntax as client side templates